- How the Acquira leadership team helped improve a $3 million+ company by cultivating its existing culture.

 - How understanding a company’s culture can reveal growth opportunities.

 The company was acquired in late 2020 when the then-current owner decided it was time to retire.
-At the time of the deal, the business was showing total revenues in excess of $10.5 million and a net income of more than $3 million.
-The company also showed immense potential for growth.
+At the time of the deal, the business was showing total revenues of over $10.5 million and a net income of more than $3 million.
+The company also showed immense growth potential.

 From the outset, it was obvious that the business could be grown through a few key methods: